taotriad/BabySomnia/Breaking_Out_spoilers.md

 # Breaking Out: Guide with spoilers!

-Breaking Out is, dependending on whom you ask, either an alternative ending instead of Piri, or a sequel to Piri.
+Breaking Out is, depending on whom you ask, either an alternative ending instead of Piri, or a sequel to Piri.
 In Breaking Out the members struggle to reach each other.
 By following the red threads (the threads of destiny) they find each other.